LoopKit/loopdocs/docs/nightscout/update_user.md

 * For most people, another screen will appear like shown in the screenshots below with a green `Able to merge` message.
 Fill in a title and click button to create the pull request, and then you can `Merge pull request`, and finally `Confirm merge`.</br>

-* However, for some of you may encounter an red error message `x Can't automatically merge` message.
+* However, for some of you may encounter a red error message `x Can't automatically merge` message.
 If you have that message, you may want to post in FB for help on resolving that error message before proceeding any further.
 *********
 <p align="center">
 <img src="../img/update1.jpg" width="650">